Consider the words “city life” for a moment and come up with five adjectives to describe it.

 Superilla Barcelona, or “superblocks,” is a multi-faceted urban planning concept based on five pillars:

-By transforming public spaces, there will be more green space and community gathering areas.
-The improvements will be citywide and have a particular emphasis on schools, as part of the “Protegim les escoles” (Protect the Schools) programme, making the surrounding areas safer and greener for children.
+Many of the planned superblocks are now in place and by transforming public spaces, there is now more green space and community gathering areas.
+The improvements are citywide with a particular emphasis on schools, as part of the “Protegim les escoles” (Protect the Schools) programme, making the surrounding areas safer and greener for children.

 Improving neighbourhoods and venues is meant to improve existing neighbourhoods and facilities with a human approach in mind.
 The term “regeneration” is prominent in much of the documentation, as the city focuses on revitalising – rather than replacing – historical neighbourhoods, landmarks, and other venues.
 Another key component is the Vila Veïna Project, centralising care-related services in every neighbourhood.
 Lastly, Barcelona City Council has approved plans to regulate the development of charging stations, ensuring that the transition to electric vehicles (including e-scooters) is managed sustainably.

-The reactivation of economic fabric is largely taking place in the Sant Martí district, as well as in several others.
+The reactivation of economic fabric is largely taking place in the Eixample and Sant Martí districts, but is revitalising the whole city.
 The approach is meant to make the areas more inclusive and sustainable, with a balanced mix of citizens, the economic sector, universities, and public administrations.

 The facilitation of sustainable transportation includes an additional 60 km of cycling lanes throughout Barcelona by 2024, as well as 97 new bike-sharing stations.
 Public transportation will be improved by extending tram connections and metro lines, reducing the need for private vehicle use.